BomberinoMan/CapstoneProject/README.md

 # CapstoneProject
-This is the first addition to the REAME file
+This is the first addition to the README file